Advertisement

 INSTALLATION OF ONE-PIECE DRAINS

-1. The sewer connection should be brought to the appropriate height.
+1. The drain connection must be installed at the correct height.

-2. Place the drain in the drain pipe socket so that the top of the drain is 1-2 mm below the top layer of the floor.
+2. Place the drain in the socket of the drainpipe so that the top of the drain is 1–2 mm below the top layer of the floor.

 3. Fill the space with concrete.

-4. When concreting, do not allow the top of the drain to narrow, and remember to thoroughly fill hard-to-reach areas with concrete.
+4. When concreting, care must be taken not to restrict the top opening of the drain; it is also important to ensure that hard-to-reach areas are thoroughly filled with concrete.

-1. We begin installation by embedding the lower part of the drain in the structural layers of the ceiling.
-The lower part should be embedded in a 15–20 [mm] recess to ensure proper drainage of condensation from the horizontal insulation to the drain.
+1. We begin the installation by embedding the lower part of the drain into the structural layers of the ceiling.
+The lower part should be embedded in a recess of 15–20 [mm] to ensure that condensation from the horizontal waterproofing drains properly into the drain.

-2. We install damp-proof insulation on the ceiling and secure it with the pressure ring of the lower part.
+2. We install the damp-proof course for the ceiling and secure it using the lower section’s clamping ring.

 3. The next step is to position and level the upper part of the drain at the specified elevation.
-The edge of the upper part of the drain should be 1-2 [mm] below the floor surface.
+The top edge of the drain should be 1–2 [mm] below the floor surface.

-4. Once the upper part has been stabilised, the remaining floor layers can be installed.
+4. Once the upper part has been stabilised, you can proceed with the remaining floor layers.

 5. Fill the space with concrete.

-6. When concreting, do not allow the top of the drain to narrow, and remember to thoroughly fill hard-to-reach areas with concrete.
+6. When concreting, ensure that the top opening of the drain is not narrowed; also remember to fill hard-to-reach areas thoroughly with concrete.

 https://att.eu/produkty/wpusty-profesjonalne-podlogowe-posadzkowe/